1. Home

 Currently there are 14 board certifications offered by BPS: Ambulatory Care Pharmacy, Cardiology Pharmacy, Compounding Sterile Preparations Pharmacy, Critical Care Pharmacy, Emergency Medicine Pharmacy, Geriatric Pharmacy, Infectious Diseases Pharmacy, Nuclear Pharmacy, Nutrition Support Pharmacy, Oncology Pharmacy, Pediatric Pharmacy, Pharmacotherapy, Psychiatric Pharmacy and Solid Organ Transplantation Pharmacy.

-To become board certified, a pharmacist must meet rigorous education and experience requirements, as well as pass an examination that assesses their knowledge and skills in the specialty area of practice.
+To become board certified, a pharmacist must meet rigorous education and experience requirements and pass an examination that assesses their knowledge and skills in the specialty area of practice.
 These board certifications also require pharmacists to complete continuing education and recertification requirements to maintain their certification status.

-A board certified pharmacist's day-to-day responsibilities will depend on their specialty area of practice.
-However, in general, board certified pharmacists are responsible for providing expert medication management and advice to patients and healthcare providers.
+A board-certified pharmacist's day-to-day responsibilities will depend on their specialty practice area.
+However, board-certified pharmacists are generally responsible for providing expert medication management and advice to patients and healthcare providers.
 This includes reviewing patient medical histories, evaluating medication regimens for safety and efficacy, monitoring patients for drug interactions and adverse effects, and providing education on medication use and self-care.

-For example, a board certified ambulatory care pharmacist may work in a primary care clinic or outpatient pharmacy setting, where they provide medication therapy management services to patients with chronic conditions, such as diabetes, hypertension, or asthma.
-They may work collaboratively with primary care providers, nurses, and other healthcare professionals to develop and implement individualized medication regimens and monitor patient progress.
+For example, a board-certified ambulatory care pharmacist may work in a primary care clinic or outpatient pharmacy setting, providing medication therapy management services to patients with chronic conditions, such as diabetes, hypertension, or asthma.
+They may collaborate with primary care providers, nurses, and other healthcare professionals to develop and implement individualized medication regimens and monitor patient progress.

-A board certified critical care pharmacist, on the other hand, may work in a hospital or intensive care unit (ICU) setting, where they provide specialized medication management to critically ill patients.
-They may work collaboratively with physicians, nurses, and other healthcare professionals to optimize medication regimens, manage drug interactions and adverse effects, and ensure medication safety in the high-stress environment of the ICU.
+On the other hand, a board-certified critical care pharmacist may work in a hospital or intensive care unit (ICU) setting, where they provide specialized medication management to critically ill patients.
+They may collaborate with physicians, nurses, and other healthcare professionals to optimize medication regimens, manage drug interactions and adverse effects, and ensure medication safety in the high-stress environment of the ICU.

-A board certified pediatric pharmacist may work in a children's hospital or pediatric clinic, where they provide medication management services to pediatric patients.
-They may specialize in areas such as neonatal intensive care, pediatric oncology, or infectious diseases and work collaboratively with pediatricians, nurses, and other healthcare professionals to optimize medication regimens for children of all ages.
+A board-certified pediatric pharmacist may work in a children's hospital or pediatric clinic, where they provide medication management services to pediatric patients.
+They may specialize in areas such as neonatal intensive care, pediatric oncology, or infectious diseases and collaborate with pediatricians, nurses, and other healthcare professionals to optimize medication regimens for children of all ages.

-A board certified geriatric pharmacist may work in a long-term care facility or community pharmacy, where they provide medication management services to older adults.
-They may specialize in areas such as dementia care, palliative care, or medication safety and work collaboratively with primary care providers, nurses, and other healthcare professionals to optimize medication regimens for older adults.
+A board-certified geriatric pharmacist may work in a long-term care facility or community pharmacy, where they provide medication management services to older adults.
+They may specialize in areas such as dementia care, palliative care, or medication safety and collaborate with primary care providers, nurses, and other healthcare professionals to optimize medication regimens for older adults.

-In addition to these practice settings, board certified pharmacists may also work in other specialized areas, such as nuclear pharmacy, oncology pharmacy, or psychiatric pharmacy.
+In addition to these practice settings, board-certified pharmacists may work in other specialized areas, such as nuclear pharmacy, oncology pharmacy, or psychiatric pharmacy.
 They may also work in academia, research, or government agencies, where they contribute to advancing the field of pharmacy practice and improving patient outcomes.

 Board certification is a mark of excellence in the pharmacy profession that recognizes pharmacists' advanced knowledge, skills, and expertise in specialized areas of pharmacy practice.
-Board certified pharmacists play a critical role in improving patient outcomes by providing expert medication management and advice to patients and healthcare providers.
-Those pharmacists that are board certified truly help to advance the pharmacy profession.
+Board-certified pharmacists play a critical role in improving patient outcomes by providing expert medication management and advice to patients and healthcare providers.
+Those pharmacists who are board-certified truly help to advance the pharmacy profession.

 Conclusion

-In conclusion, pharmacy offers a range of unique career opportunities for pharmacists enabling them to follow their passions.
-Whether you enjoy writing, research, industry, compounding, or clinical specialization, there is a career path in pharmacy that can help you explore your personalized passion while still making a difference in the lives of patients.
+In conclusion, pharmacy offers a range of unique career opportunities for pharmacists, enabling them to pursue their passions.
+Whether you enjoy writing, research, industry, compounding, or clinical specialization, there is a career path in pharmacy that can help you explore your personalized passion while still making a difference in patients' lives.

 References: